pfrouleau/wce-triage-v2/README.rst

   $ python3 -m wce_triage.setup.setup_triage_system

 You should run this from terminal.
 It probably asks you some questions.
 Answer appropriately.
 For grub installation, install to the disk device you booted.
-Once the set up script has done it's job, the disk is bootable and ready for the triage.
+Once the set up script has done its job, the disk is bootable and ready for the triage.

-Since the setup script is still weak - meaning that, it may fail for many and unknown reasons.
-Please let me know by filing bug at the project bug report.
+Since the setup script is still weak -- meaning that, it may fail for many and unknown reasons -- please let me know by filing bug at the project bug report.

 Triage App architecture